 Shaanxi Provincial History Museum

-The graceful complex of buildings that constitute the Shaanxi Provincial History Museum in Xi'an's southern suburbs is built in the style of a Tang Dynasty pavilion, and is in itself worth seeing.
+The graceful complex of buildings that constitute the Shaanxi Provincial History Museum in Xi'an's southern suburbs is built in the style of a Tang Dynasty pavilion, and is itself a sight worth seeing.
 The museum's exhibits, however, are even more breathtaking, consisting of 113,000 artefacts unearthed in the province and chronologically arranged in three exhibition halls.
-The exhibits cover the Han, Wei, Jin, North and South, Sui, Tang, Song, Yuan, Ming and Quing dynasties, as well as the prehistoric and bronze period.
+The exhibits cover the Han, Wei, Jin, North and South, Sui, Tang, Song, Yuan, Ming, and Quing dynasties, as well as the prehistoric and bronze period.
 Shaanxi province was a vital area for the cultural development of China.
 It was the capital of 13 glorious dynasties.
 The Shaanxi Provincial History Museum stands testament to the area's importance: it is a treasure trove of Chinese civilization.
 The museum is China's premier history museum and everything is world-class.
-The lines at the entrance can get really long at this popular attraction so get there early to avoid the crowds and to get a free ticket (4,000 free tickets are available every day, you must just present your passport to get one).
+The lines at the entrance can be extremely long, so travellers are advised to get there early to avoid the crowds and to get a free ticket (4,000 free tickets are available every day, visitors must just present their passport to get one).